 Northern European School

-The Magnins’ first acquisition was a painting they attributed to the Swedish painter, Kraft.
+The Magnins’ first acquisition in 1881 was a painting they attributed to the Swedish painter, Kraft.
 This purchase marked the originality of an approach that would lead the two collectors to take an interest in the art of Northern and Central Europe.

 The Flemish works date from the 16th century, with works by Pieter Brueghel the Younger and small paintings by Floris, Savery and Wtewael.

 17th century Flanders is represented by The Death of Achilles, part of a famous set of tapestries designed by Rubens.
 Jordaens is revealed in a very expressive study of a head.
 The Flemish painter Van de Venne is easily recognized, close in style to David Teniers the Elder, who inspired his interest in rustic figures.
 Adriaenssen’s Still Life falls within the Flemish movement from the beginning of the century with its frieze-like composition.
 The Rolling Landscape by Jacques d’Arthois, one of the Sonian Forest painters from Brussels, reveals the influence of Rubens’ landscapes.

 The collection reflects several artistic trends from the Golden Age of Dutch painting.
 Here we find Lastman, Rembrandt’s master, and Jacob de Wet, who was probably a pupil of Rembrandt.
 From the painters of Utrecht, steeped in Caravaggism, the Magnins chose Van Bijlert, whose Feast of the Gods disturbingly blends the iconography of myths with that of the Last Supper.

 The Dutch artists’ fascination for the light of Italy is expressed in Italian Town by the Sea, a luminous painting by Jan Baptist Weenix.
 Moucheron’s Wooded Landscape with its silvery tints is imbued with the forms and light of the Roman countryside.